knpuniversity/symfony-journey/knpu/container/definition-unlocked.md

 like we're doing now, OR by calling a `pushHandler()` method.
 Let's see if we can create a *second* handler and hook it up with a method call.

-Start by creating the new Definition - it'll be to a stream again, so re-use the `StreamHandler` class.
+Start by creating the new Definition - it'll be a stream again, so re-use the `StreamHandler` class.
 This handler will dump the output to the console.
 To do that, call `setArguments()` like before, but this time, we'll pass a single argument: `php://stdout`.
 Woops, and I'll fix my wrong variable name.